qcif-training/StatisticalComparisonsInfectiousDiseases/_episodes/05-Continuous-Variable.md

 > ## Challenge 1
 >
-> In our gallstones dataset, assume that BMI is normally distributed for
+> In our tuberculosis dataset, assume that BMI is normally distributed for
-> patients with a recurrence of gallstones and not normal for those with no
+> patients with a recurrence of tuberculosis and not normal for those with no
 > recurrence.
 Which test would we use to investigate whether those two groups
 > (with and without recurrence) had different BMIs?
 > > ## Solution to Challenge 1